-Many of you have been asking for 2-digit multiplication games.
-The truth is that I haven’t shared any because concepts like 2-digit multiplication that need the students to take time and do calculations are not offered for the best games.
+Many of you have been asking for 2-digit and more multiplication games.
+The truth is that I haven’t shared any because concepts like multi-digit multiplication that need the students to take time and do calculations are not offered for the best games.
 However, I have created some game-like activities that I use to motivate my students and add some excitement to solving two or more-digit multiplication problems.

 Game 1 – Four in a row

 2-6 players or groups/pairs

 The students use two 6 face dice or roll one dice twice.
 The first dice/roll will give them a number from the first column and the second dice roll will give them a number from the second column.
 They can use two different color dice, one for the first column and one for the other.
 They multiply the numbers they got.
 (They do this on their own draft paper or use the template above.
 The students need to have “proof” that they did the calculations.
 Also, with the students having their calculations organized on a paper you can easily review a few combinations for the whole class or check their work individually.)
 I allow the students to use any way they want to solve the problem, area model, partial products, traditional algorithm.
 If the students don’t find the answer on the grid they know that they need to check their work.

 Once they get an answer from their dice combination they find it on the board/grid and mark it by coloring it.
 If it’s taken by another player they just wait for their next turn.
 The first player/team to get a 4 in a row vertically, horizontally, or diagonally wins.
 The players can both roll for their numbers and then do the calculations at the same time instead of waiting for each other.

 You can turn this game into a race of who will mark the most tiles in a given time, however, this version is better with pairs or teams.

 You can use the board as a worksheet and a single-player game/activity.
 The students are given a number of problems to solve and then check if they got 4 in a row.
 They can also race to who will get 4 in a row first.